irisa-lab/CSB/UserGuide.md

 ### Install Java

 Please install Java 8 or later.
+Scala is not necessary to use CSB.

 ### Set Environment variable, ST_HOME